Irma Jelenska: Biography

 The newly founded ensemble of the National Theatre in Belgrade was a gathering of the best acting forces: they brought unrest to the capital and brought bohemianism, which would become famous in the eighties.
 The official prima donnas were: Milka Grgurova, Ljubica Kolarović and Marija Jelenska.
 Despite the constructed rivalry, Grgurova and Jelenska were friends.
 Due to numerous intrigues, Jelenska left Belgrade in 1871.

-She left Belgrade for Vienna in 1871, where in 1874 she played at the Residenz Theater and then the Burgtheater.
-In 1875 she performed in Graz, then moved to the German theatre in Prague where she remained until 1877.
+She left for Vienna in 1871, where in 1874 she played at the Residenz Theater and then the Burgtheater.
+In 1875 she performed in Graz, then moved to the Provincial German Theatre in Prague where she remained until 1877.
 She performed in Hamburg between 1878 and 1880, and then in Stuttgart until 1881.